authelia/doks/content/en/integration/proxies/traefikv1.md

 [Traefik] v1 is a reverse proxy supported by **Authelia**.

+## Forwarded Header Trust

+It's important to read the [Forwarded Headers] section as part of any proxy configuration.

 ## Configuration

 Below you will find commented examples of the following docker deployment: